SaladCloud Blog

 How to deploy JupyterLab on SaladCloud

 SaladCloud is designed to execute stateless container workloads.
 To preserve code and data while using JupyterLab, it is imperative to set up the cloud-based storage and integrate it with the JupyterLab containers.
-We have already integrated the major public cloud platforms, including AWS, Azure and GCP, into the pre-built container images.
+We have already integrated the major public cloud platforms, including AWS, Azure, and GCP, into the pre-built container images.
 There are also detailed instructions on how to provision storage services on these platforms.
-With these integrations, the JupyterLab instances running on SaladCloud support the data persistence, ensuring that changes of code and data are automatically saved to the cloud.
+With these integrations, the JupyterLab instances running on SaladCloud support data persistence, ensuring that changes in code and data are automatically saved to the cloud.

 For more information on how these images are built and integrated with public cloud providers, please refer to the user guide.